 Every teacher is a teacher of students with SEND.
-The School works in close partnership with parents/carers who play an active and valued role in their son or daughter's education.
+The School works in close partnership with parents/carers who play an active and valued role in their child's education.

-The objectives of this SEND policy are as follows:
+The objectives of the school in relation to SEND as set out in this policy are as follows:

-- To identify students with special educational needs and disabilities as early as possible so that appropriate provision can be made, their needs met and attainments raised; - To work within the guidance provided in the SEND Code of Practice (2015); - To allocate available staffing and resources in ways that reflect differing individual needs; - To ensure that all who are involved with students are aware of the procedures for identifying their needs, supporting and teaching them and that targets set are appropriate and achievable based on individual need; - To plan an effective curriculum to meet the needs of students with SEND which is stimulating, focused and challenging; - To involve parents/carers in the identification and review of the outcomes set for individual students and those outcomes identified in individual plans for the student; - To ensure that students express their views and are involved in decisions which affect their education; - To work in close partnership, where appropriate, with outside agencies to support the needs and provision of students with special educational needs and disabilities.
+- To identify students with special educational needs and disabilities as early as possible so that appropriate provision can be made, their needs met and attainments raised; - To work within the guidance provided in the SEND Code of Practice (2015); - To allocate available staffing and resources in ways that reflect differing individual needs; - To ensure that all who are involved with students are aware of the procedures for identifying their needs, supporting and teaching them and that targets set are appropriate and achievable based on individual need; - To support them in achieving the best possible outcomes both academically and in all other aspects of school life - To plan an effective curriculum to meet the needs of students with SEND which is stimulating, focused and challenging; - To involve parents/carers in the identification and regular review of the outcomes set for individual students and those outcomes identified in individual plans for the student; - To ensure that students express their views and are involved in reviews and in decisions which affect their education; - To work in close partnership, where appropriate, with outside agencies to support the needs and provision of students with special educational needs and disabilities. - to promote equality of opportunity for those with SEN and to ensure that discrimination does not occur